Florida Greenlights Email Lease Notices

 1. Add the Electronic Delivery of Notices addendum to all new leases; offer it at renewal for current residents (voluntary opt-in).
 [2]

-2. Send notices from the designated “notices” email that appears on the addendum and archive: the PDF notice, timestamp, and transmission info.
+2. Send notices from the designated “notices” email listed on the addendum and archive: the PDF notice, timestamp, and transmission info.
 [2]

-3. If an email bounces, re-serve by another permitted method (mail/hand delivery/posted as allowed).
+3. If an email bounces, re-serve by another permitted method (mail/hand delivery/posted where allowed).
 [2]

-4. Log any revocations or email updates before sending future notices.
+4. Log revocations or email updates before sending future notices.

-5. This saves our property managers and technicians time and allowing our AI stacks to automatically create & send certain legal notices.
+5. This saves our property managers and technicians time and lets our AI stack auto-generate certain legal notices.

-6. This promotes accountability and streamlines important notices.
+6. This improves accountability and streamlines legally required communication.

 What You Can Send by Email (After Opt-In)